About and Contact A Force For Good

 3. Ever Closer Union between all the people and parts of the United Kingdom – including but not limited to elements; social, cultural, educational, economic, legal, territorial and political – shall be pursued.

-4. The House of Windsor shall continue to provide the Head of State for the United Kingdom.
+4. The United Kingdom is a Constitutional Monarchy and Representative Parliamentary Democracy; and the House of Windsor shall continue to provide the Head of State.

 AFFG: Our Statement of Mission:

-In accord with our Position Statement, our Mission is to deliver Philosophy and Policy, and Projects and Activity, which promote the maintenance of the United Kingdom; and its continuation as a Unitary State and Nation; which develop and promote Ever Closer Union between all its people and parts; which uphold the House of Windsor; and which act to Integrate not Separate the United Kingdom.
+In accord with our Position Statement, our Mission is to deliver Philosophy and Policy, and Projects and Activity, which promote the maintenance of the United Kingdom; and its continuation as a Unitary State and Nation; which develop and promote Ever Closer Union between all its people and parts; which uphold our Constitutional Monarchy, Representative Parliamentary Democracy, and the House of Windsor; and which act to Integrate not Separate the United Kingdom.

 1. Publish Regular Pro-UK Articles on this Website: aForceForGood.org.uk and on our Facebook page facebook.com/UKaForceForGood